 • When you write to them for the first time, be sure to tell them who you are.
 MPs only listen to their constituents, so including your details helps them confirm you live in their constituency.
 It also helps them contact you.

-• A personal story relating to the issue is helpful to bring your campaign to life.
+• A personal story relating to the issue can bring your campaign to life.

-• tell your MP what you want them to
+• Tell your MP what you want them to do.

 • Tell your MP what you would like them to do to resolve the issue